 *If you don't have an Azure subscription, create a free account before you begin.

-To complete this tutorial, make sure you have installed:
+To complete this tutorial, make sure you've installed:

-Follow these steps to create a blank SQL database.
+Follow these steps to create a blank single database.

 Fill out the SQL Database form with the following information, as shown on the preceding image:

-Click Server to create and configure a new server for your new database.
-Fill out the New server form with the following information:
+Click Server to use an existing database server or create and configure a new database server.
+Either select an existing server or click Create a new server and fill out the New server form with the following information:

 Setting Suggested value Description Server name Any globally unique name For valid server names, see Naming rules and restrictions.
-Server admin login Any valid name For valid login names, see Database Identifiers.
-Password Any valid password Your password must have at least 8 characters and must contain characters from three of the following categories: upper case characters, lower case characters, numbers, and non-alphanumeric characters.
+Server admin login Any valid name For valid login names, see Database identifiers.
+Password Any valid password Your password must have at least eight characters and must use characters from three of the following categories: upper case characters, lower case characters, numbers, and non-alphanumeric characters.
 Location Any valid location For information about regions, see Azure Regions.

-Select a collation for the blank database (for this tutorial, use the default value).
+Enter a Collation for the blank database (for this tutorial, use the default value).
 For more information about collations, see Collations

 On the toolbar, click Notifications to monitor the deployment process.

-The SQL Database service creates a firewall at the server-level that prevents external applications and tools from connecting to the server or any databases on the server unless a firewall rule is created to open the firewall for specific IP addresses.
-Follow these steps to create a SQL Database server-level firewall rule for your client's IP address and enable external connectivity through the SQL Database firewall for your IP address only.
+The SQL Database service creates an IP firewall at the server-level.
+This firewall prevents external applications and tools from connecting to the server and any databases on the server unless a firewall rule allows their IP through the firewall.
+To enable external connectivity to your single database, you must first add an IP firewall rule for your IP address (or IP address range).
+Follow these steps to create a SQL Database server-level IP firewall rule.

-SQL Database communicates over port 1433.
-If you are trying to connect from within a corporate network, outbound traffic over port 1433 may not be allowed by your network's firewall.
-If so, you cannot connect to your Azure SQL Database server unless your IT department opens port 1433.
+The SQL Database service communicates over port 1433.
+If you are trying to connect to this service from within a corporate network, outbound traffic over port 1433 may not be allowed by your network's firewall.
+If so, you cannot connect to your single database unless your administrator opens port 1433.

-You need this fully qualified server name to connect to your server and its databases in subsequent quick starts.
+Copy this fully qualified server name for use to connect to your server and databases from SQL Server Management Studio.

-Click Set server firewall on the toolbar as shown in the previous image.
+Click Set server firewall on the toolbar.
 The Firewall settings page for the SQL Database server opens.

-Click Add client IP on the toolbar to add your current IP address to a new firewall rule.
-A firewall rule can open port 1433 for a single IP address or a range of IP addresses.
+Click Add client IP on the toolbar to add your current IP address to a new IP firewall rule.
+An IP firewall rule can open port 1433 for a single IP address or a range of IP addresses.

 Click Save.
-A server-level firewall rule is created for your current IP address opening port 1433 on the logical server.
+A server-level IP firewall rule is created for your current IP address opening port 1433 on the SQL Database server.

 Click OK and then close the Firewall settings page.

-You can now connect to the SQL Database server and its databases using SQL Server Management Studio or another tool of your choice from this IP address using the server admin account created previously.
+Your IP address can now pass through the IP firewall.
+You can now connect to your single database using SQL Server Management Studio or another tool of your choice.
+Be sure to use the server admin account you created previously.

-Use SQL Server Management Studio to establish a connection to your Azure SQL Database server.
+Use SQL Server Management Studio to establish a connection to your single database.